mrkkrp/typit/README.md

 ## Usage

-This is really straightforward, just type <kbd>M-x typit-basic-test RET</kbd> and Typit window should appear (see the picture above).
+Type <kbd>M-x typit-basic-test RET</kbd> and Typit window should appear (see the picture above).
 Timer will start when you start typing.
 When you are done, the following statistics will appear:

 ![Typit results](https://raw.githubusercontent.com/mrkkrp/typit/gh-pages/typit-results.png)